-Do not attempt to disassemble the phone or its accessory.
+Do not attempt to disassemble the phone or its accessories.

-Only qualified personnel can service or repair the phone or its accessory.
+Only qualified personnel can service or repair the phone or its accessories.

-If your phone or its accessory has been submerged in water, punctured, or subjected to a severe fall, do not use it until you have taken it to be checked at an authorized service center.
+If your phone (or its accessories) has been submerged in water, punctured, or subjected to a severe fall, do not use it until you have taken it to be checked at an authorized service center.